The-Knowledge-House/DS_22/1.01/10_4/lab/README.md

 Follow the previous instructions to add, commit, and push the `hello_world.py` script to your GitHub repository.

 ## Bonus Challenge
 Create a repository for project 1 and push the template code provided.
-Choose either normal or challenging based on which difficulty you'd like to tackle.

 ## Submission